Seirdy/seirdy.one/content/posts/website-best-practices.md

 [^2]: Some addons will have reduced functionality; for instance, [Tridactyl](https://github.com/tridactyl/tridactyl) can't create an `<iframe>` for its command window.
 I consider this to be worthwhile since the most important functionality is still available, and because authors shouldn't feel compelled to support security weakening.
 I say this as someone who uses Tridactyl often.

+    Moreover, the `sandbox` directive exposes some bugs in WebKit (i.e. Safari and most GTK-based browsers).
+On content governed by a `sandbox` directive without the `allow-same origin` and `allow-scripts` directives, some WebKit browser features won't work.
+One example is media controls.
+One page on my site has an `audio` element; I added `allow-scripts` to that page so it will work in WebKit-based browsers.
+[WebKit bug 237281 documents the general issue](https://bugs.webkit.org/show_bug.cgi?id=237281); [WebKit bug 225865](https://bugs.webkit.org/show_bug.cgi?id=225865) and [WebKit bug 218086](https://bugs.webkit.org/show_bug.cgi?id=218086) document specific instances.

 [^3]: Here's an [overview of PE](https://en.wikipedia.org/wiki/Progressive_enhancement) and [my favorite write-up on the subject](https://web.archive.org/web/20220316060312/https://whalecoiner.com/articles/progressive-enhancement).

 [^4]: Each of these flows can be visually displayed using a breadcrumbs list; doing so can meet the WCAG [Success Criterion 2.4.8: Location](https://w3c.github.io/wcag/understanding/location.html).
 I opted to meet the criterion a different way.
 Since all my pages are linked by my site's global navigation or my "posts" page (also in the global navigation), I just used `aria-current` and made the currently-relevant entry in my global navigation a `<strong>` element.